honusz/Tonalite/README.md

 }
 ```

-Eject the sd card, insert it into the RPIZW and boot it up.
+Eject the sd card, insert it into the RPi and boot it up.

 Wait about 90 seconds.